Error-331/code_tests/docs/bible/links.md

 Be Sure - January 25 (inner peace, acceptance of who you are, no pride or arrogance, God hears you);

+Unfailing Goodness - January 26 (God will never fail, God has a plan for your life, it is ok to fail);

 ## Jesus in RED

 A Good Jewish Boy - January 1 (reach out, fathers business, gospel);